14 - 15 September 2019

 There is a drop-off point for buses on Avenue Piccard, which can be reached from the local Lausanne-Morges road, but buses are not permitted to park there.
 Teachers should instruct the drivers to use the off-campus parking lots.

-All the car parks on campus are available on the day of the Magistrale, except the Rivier and Esplanade car parks.
+All the car parks on campus are available on the day of the Open House, except Esplanade car park.

 For more information, please contact Bettina Caruso.